4 Sleep Resolutions You Should Make

-As we close out 2018, it’s time to start thinking about the new year, or in this case, dreaming of it.
-While diet and exercise make up the typical new year’s healthy resolutions, it’s the essential third pillar of the holistic health triangle that often gets ignored — sleep!
+As we close out the year, it's time to start thinking about the new year, or in this case, dreaming of it.
+While diet and exercise make up the typical new year's healthy resolutions, it's the essential third pillar of the holistic health triangle that often gets ignored — sleep!

 In fact, a recent survey by Mattress Firm found that 67% of Americans wish they got more sleep.
-But, don’t despair just yet: the recent renewed focus on sleep and its value to our health means Zzz’s are primed for a major comeback in 2019.
-So what can you do to improve your sleeping habits?
+But, don't despair just yet: the recent renewed focus on sleep and its value to our health means Zzz's are primed for a major comeback.
+So, what can you do to improve your sleeping habits?

 Having a consistent nighttime routine helps get our bodies in the mindset that it's time for bed, which makes catching some Zzz's a breeze.
 Not only should we aim for eight hours but going to bed and waking up at the same time each day can help synchronize your sleep time with your internal clock.

 Whether that means putting on your face mask and robe or reading a chapter of your favorite book, sticking to your routine can help ease you into sleep.
 Create a regular bedtime routine to start the new year off with a solid sleep resolution!